pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Precision.rst

   - Changes the precision of the current operation (position, size, etc.).
   - Changes the precision of the :ref:`visual feedback <ug-feedback>` for the current operation.
-  - :emphasis:`Changes the relative amount of drag motion.` This may be startling at first, but makes sense when you try it out.
+  - :strong:`Changes the relative amount of drag motion.` This may be startling at first, but makes sense when you try it out.
 For example, if you want to move an object exactly 5.45 units to the right, you start out with 1 unit precision and drag it 5 units.
 While still dragging, increase